audeering/auglib/docs/examples.rst

 all talking at the same time.
-The easiest way to augment your signal with babble noise is to use another speech database that we can use to generate the babble noise samples from.
+The easiest way to augment your signal with babble noise is to use another speech database.

 In the next example, we use speech from musan_ and augment our signal with it